ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/99c-quiz-analysing-problems.md

 - [x] False

 ::: hints
-- Does Radix Sort compare?
+- Does Radix sort compare?
-- While Radix Sort does not directly compare the keys of two records against each other, it does do a comparison for each digit of each key.
+- While Radix sort does not directly compare the keys of two records against each other, it does do a comparison for each digit of each key.
 :::